17 Black Friday Email Examples + Tips

-Apart from the irresistible sitewide free shipping and free returns in the preheader, the brand has created an elegant Black Friday email example that leverages the holiday color palette, using a large white font to draw attention to the 50% discount.
+What works: Apart from the irresistible sitewide free shipping and free returns in the preheader, the brand has created an elegant Black Friday email example that leverages the holiday color palette, using a large white font to draw attention to the 50% discount.

 Clarks also showcases their products and calls their subscribers to find a store to try them out.
 Lastly, you can see how the brand uses an extra content block to direct users to their holiday gift guides.
 This way, shoppers can plan their Christmas shopping, giving Clarks a head start!

-Pro tip: Sending campaigns with targeted messages are perfect for increasing engagement and conversions.
+Pro tip: Sending campaigns with targeted messages is perfect for increasing engagement and conversions.
 You can leverage the power of customer segmentation for eCommerce to send your audience the ideal Black Friday product deals.
 Also, give them more reasons to buy with free shipping and one-day delivery (if possible)!

 You can start segmenting your audience using Moosend’s advanced audience management features.
 Create a free account and see for yourself!

 Sending more than one Black Friday message is perfect for reminding subscribers about your deals and coupons like Casper!